Family sues FBI agent in shooting death of Houston hostage

 HOUSTON (AP) — The family of a kidnapped man who was fatally shot during a rescue mission in Houston is suing the FBI agent who killed him.

-The federal lawsuit filed by Ulises Valladares’ family alleges illegal search and seizure, and wrongful death, The Houston Chronicle reported .
-It seeks punitive damages as a result of Valladares’ death.
+The Houston Chronicle reports that the lawsuit filed by Ulises Valladares’ family alleges illegal search and seizure, and wrongful death.

 Law enforcement raided a Houston residence Jan.
-25, about a day after Valladares, 47, was taken for ransom by men claiming to be part of a Mexican cartel.
-Investigators have since found that the claims were made to scare Valladares’ brother into giving the men money.
+25, about a day after the 47-year-old Valladares was taken for ransom by men claiming to be part of a Mexican cartel.

-An FBI agent, who has not been named, was attempting to enter the unlit home when someone grabbed his rifle, Houston police said .
-The agent couldn’t see who it was and fired twice, fearing that the weapon would be used against him, police said.
-One bullet hit Valladares, who died later at a hospital.
+Houston police say an FBI agent, who has not been named, was attempting to enter the unlit home when someone grabbed his rifle.
+Police say the agent couldn’t see who it was and shot Valladares.